Lagrangian fibrations on blowups of toric varieties and mirror symmetry for hypersurfaces: Notations and constructions

 \begin{definition} We denote by $Y^0$ the complement of the hypersurface $D_Y=w_0^{-1}(0)$ in the toric $(n+1)$-fold $Y$, and define the {\em leading-order superpotential}

 We also define

 \end{definition}

-\begin{remark} Since there are no convergence issues, we can think of $(Y^0,W_0)$ and $(Y,W_0^H)$ either as Landau-Ginzburg models defined over the Novikov field or as one-parameter families of complex Landau-Ginzburg models defined over~$\C$. \end{remark}
+\begin{remark} Since there are no convergence issues, we can think of $(Y^0,W_0)$ and $(Y,W_0^H)$ either as $B$-side Landau-Ginzburg models defined over the Novikov field or as one-parameter families of complex $B$-side Landau-Ginzburg models defined over~$\C$. \end{remark}

 \begin{example} When $H$ is the genus 2 curve of Example \ref{ex:genus2}, the polytope $\Delta_Y$ has 12 facets (2 of them compact and the 10 others non-compact), corresponding to the 12 components of $\R^n\setminus \Pi_0$, and intersecting exactly as pictured on Figure~\ref{fig:Pi0-genus2} right.
 The edges of the figure correspond to the configuration of $\PP^1$'s and $\mathbb{A}\!^1$'s along which the toric divisors of the 3-fold $Y$ intersect.